Coding-Abdi/js_counter_app/README.md

-# js_projects
-Repo to solidify JavaScript fundamentals by building projects
+# Repo to solidify JavaScript fundamentals by building projects